 Aside from general celebration, the most important goal of these events is to have fun and reward your teammates for a year of hard work.
 When planning an end-of-year meeting, Ryan suggests asking each of your team members to note one individual or group accomplishment that they’re most proud of from the past year.
 "This is a great chance to remind the team of all the wins you had together over the last 12 months," says Ryan.

 Rodman also says he emphasizes team accomplishments at end-of-year celebrations, explaining that rewarding accomplishments can help to motivate your team even after they return from the holidays.

 Get in the Holiday Spirit

-It can be easy to forget about how fun the holidays are when you're thinking about end-of-year deadlines.
+It can be easy to forget how fun the holidays are when thinking about end-of-year deadlines.
 But, as we've seen from HubSpot managers above, getting in the holiday spirit will benefit your mood and your team.
 Don't be afraid to embrace the pleasantries of this time of year.